LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   - Membership
 ---

-These are instructions for two prototype web tools, to aid in visualising membership data.
-The prerequisite is for library services to extract postcodes of library members.
+These are instructions for two prototype web tools, for visualising membership data.
+The pre-requisite is for library services to extract postcodes of library members.
 In this case it's down to the service which postcodes to include: it could be all members, those who are borrowers, PC users, etc.

 1. Convert postcodes to a standard format with anonymised, census-based areas
 2. Visualise the data on a map and provide additional context on population and deprivation